-For information about using the Convert menu option, see the StorNext online help or refer to the StorNext HA Quick Reference.
+For more information about using the Convert menu option, see the StorNext online help.

 2 Linux SNFS without GUI support

 Each FSM configuration file must be given the haFsType HaUnmanaged configuration item, and the ha_peer file must be given the numerical IP address of its peer, which is used for negotiated restarts of HA timers to avoid unnecessary HA resets.